Mariel Freeman, Owner, E-RYT 500

 Mariel currently resides in Philadelphia, where she co-owns Shot Tower Coffee.
 She is dedicated to revitalizing the Queen Village neighborhood by building businesses that draw the community together.
 Mariel's classes can be found here.

-Erick DuPree, Studio Director
+Erick DuPree, Operations Officer

 Erick brings 10 plus years of non-profit and marketing management to Three Queens, and oversees the studios operations and programming, as well as client relations.